-- Completed and signed Pre-Award Report - IRS determination letter for all 501 designated organizations (e.g. nonprofit organizations, homeowners associations, etc.) - Insurance certificate (or self-insurance letter) for all forms of insurance (except employee benefits) (annual renewal waivers must be submitted).
-Proof of Directors and Officers and General Liability Insurance will be required. - Last two years' independent audits and all forms of management letters from CPA (if available) (annual renewal waivers must be submitted). - Last two years' IRS Form 990 or 990EZ - Copy of any audit reports prepared as a result of a visit by a federal agency - Copy of your organization's by-laws (for nonprofit organizations and HOAs) - Copy of your Board of directors roster (include names, addresses, phone numbers) - Conflict of Interest Policy - Certification that your organization has written Policies and Procedures for accounting, personnel, procurement, travel, and property management - Copy of your Approved Federal Indirect Cost Rate agreement (for applicants claiming indirect expenses greater than 10%) - Additional map(s) of the area(s) to be covered by the proposed project. - Environmental reports from other agencies for projects on adjacent parcels (if available) OR a copy of a report from a previous grant for the same project area.
+- Completed and signed Pre-Award Report - IRS determination letter for all "501-designated" organizations (e.g. nonprofit organizations, homeowner's associations, etc.) - Insurance certificate (or self-insurance letter) for all forms of insurance (except employee benefits) (annual renewal waivers must be submitted).
+Proof of Directors and Officers and General Liability Insurance will be required. - Last two years' independent audits and all forms of management letters from CPA (if available) (annual renewal waivers must be submitted). - Last two years' IRS Form 990 or 990EZ - Copy of any audit reports prepared as a result of a visit by a federal agency - Copy of applicant and fiscal sponsor organization's by-laws (for nonprofit organizations and HOAs) - Copy of organization or public agency Board of Directors and elected officials roster (include names, addresses, phone numbers) - Conflict of Interest Policy - Certification that your organization has written Policies and Procedures for accounting, personnel, procurement, travel, and property management - Copy of your Approved Federal Indirect Cost Rate agreement (for applicants claiming indirect expenses greater than 10%) - Additional map(s) of the area(s) to be covered by the proposed project. - Environmental reports from other agencies for projects on adjacent parcels (if available) OR a copy of a report from a previous grant for the same project area.
 (If no environmental clearance work has been done in the past, the current project will be reviewed for compliance with appropriate federal laws as part of the award process.)